 Dr. Milman, in private practice since 1991 with the Austin Radiological Association, co-teaches “Better Communication Through Improv” with Shana Merlin, an award-winning instructor of “professional planning fun.”
 “Fun” is the key word for this seminar series, as TMLT has designed this seminar to be a family-friendly event.
 Participants are even invited to bring their families with them to the CME.

-While registered participants attend the CME, their family members are welcome to enjoy a meal and either a private screening of a new summer blockbuster (for Katy attendees) or play arcade games (for McAllen attendees) in adjacent areas.
+While registered participants attend the CME, their family members are welcome to enjoy a meal and attend a private screening of a new summer blockbuster.

 When asked to describe the summer CME seminar, Dr. Milman offered, “Through hands-on activities, instant feedback, and practical learning, health communication improv-based workshops lead to both increased ability to connect and increased personal satisfaction.”
 Using hands-on activities and instant feedback, people are on their feet in the seminar having fun and learning communication skills to build patient trust and improve teamwork.